Ruptures and Boundaries in the Therapeutic Relationship

 Triggered Distress in a Young Child During Play Therapy

-In this webinar you will meet Maya, a 9-year-old girl, was referred for therapy due to numerous instances of domestic violence by her father toward her mother (some of which she witnessed), physical abuse by her father, and possible sexual abuse with no specific disclosures.
-Maya’s father is currently incarcerated for drug and violence-related crimes.
-Her mother was unable to consistently take care of Maya for the past few years due to substance abuse issues so Maya was removed from her care.
-Maya has two failed foster home placements due to significant aggressive and sexualized behavior.
-She is currently residing in a stable foster home and has begun to have monitored visits with her biological mother who was recently discharged from a drug rehabilitation program.
-Maya has attended therapy with this therapist for only a short time and recently, has begun to demonstrate more trauma-related play.
+In this webinar you will meet Maya, a 9-year-old girl, who was referred for therapy due to numerous instances of domestic violence by her father toward her mother (some of which she witnessed), physical abuse by her father, and possible sexual abuse with no specific disclosures.
+Maya has attended therapy with this therapist for only a short time and recently has begun to demonstrate more trauma-related play.
 This session illustrates how dysregulation and trauma processing can be exhibited in play, sometimes with significant distress for the child with developmental trauma.
-The critical dilemma involves to what extent the therapist helps a highly traumatized child to manage her distress versus engage in trauma processing.

 Addressing Patient Needs While Maintaining Boundaries: A Triggered Patient Seeks Physical Comfort

-In This webinar we meet 11 year Clara.
-Clara reveals her first sexual abuse experience by her mother’s former live in boyfriend, Michael, and how the abuse progressed.
+In this webinar we meet 11-year-old Clara.
+Clara reveals her first sexual abuse experience by her mother’s former live-in boyfriend, Michael, and how the abuse progressed.
 Clara becomes overtly distressed and leaps onto the therapist, embracing him.
 The therapist gently reestablishes physical boundaries and facilitates her diaphragmatic breathing.
 The scenario illustrates the complexity of the therapeutic relationship and the balance therapists must achieve for effectively supporting traumatized patients while also maintaining healthy boundaries.

 Trauma and Distress Across Generations